dempe/blog/resources/posts/building-a-static-site-from-scratch.md

 Not the prettiest build method, but, in my opinion, it's worth it to have complete control over my site.

-After the `output` directory is built, I run `aws s3 sync ./output s3://chrisdempewolf.com --delete` to sync my S3 bucket.
+After the `output` directory is built, I run `aws s3 sync ./output s3://chrisdempewolf.com --size-only --delete` to sync my S3 bucket.

 ## Conclusion